ddimitrov777/til/_posts/2021-04-08-three-things-i-learned-from-the-ruby-koans.md

 #In this example, you may want to store the arguments into instance variables
 ~~~~

-* A class is like a category of being… it doesn’t become an object until you have .new you make a new object from the category of being
+* A class is like a category of being… it doesn’t become an object until you have .new
+You make a new object from the category of being
 Class is blueprint, object is product

 * Alternative array notation of  **%w()**